 An Act to Amend and Codify the law relating to Matrimonial Causes and to Declarations of Personal Status and for other purposes incidental thereto.

-[Reserved 21st January, 1949.]

 Be it enacted by the King’s Most Excellent Majesty, by and with the advice and consent of the Legislative Council and Legislative Assembly of Western Australia, in this present Parliament assembled, and by the authority of the same, as follows: —

 1. Short title